k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 * Manage the TDM process as one transaction.
 * Perform [error handling and gather statistics](12_tdm_error_handling_and_statistics.md).

 The **TDMOrchestrator.flow** should be created from the Logical Unit's Broadway folder and is built for each Logical Unit in the TDM project.
-[Deploy the Logical Unit](/articles/16_deploy_fabric/01_deploy_Fabric_project.md) to the debug server and then create the Orchestrator flow using a template as follows:
+[Deploy the Logical Unit](/articles/16_deploy_fabric/01_deploy_Fabric_project.md) to the debug server and then create the Orchestrator flow using a template as shown in the figure below:

 ![image](images/11_tdm_impl_02.PNG)

 #### TDMReserveOrchestrator Flow

-The **TDMReserveOrchestrator** that runs the [reserve only tasks](/articles/TDM/tdm_gui/20_reserve_only_task.md).
+The **TDMReserveOrchestrator** runs the [reserve only tasks](/articles/TDM/tdm_gui/20_reserve_only_task.md).
 Import the flow from the TDM Library into the Shared Objects and redeploy the TDM LU.

 ### Step 5 - Mask the Sensitive Data